How to stay healthy on the road

 KEEP YOUR HANDS CLEAN

 World Health Organization warns that hepatitis A also called an infectious disease or dirty hands disease is caused by a virus that infects liver cells.
 Unlike hepatitis B and C, hepatitis A is transferred by water and during close contacts.
 It means that secretions of sick person contain billions of viral particles that can pollute water, get on your hands, fruits and vegetables, seafood.
-By drinking infected water or food (especially low heat-treated seafood) virus infiltrates the intestines, and after it hits liver.
+By drinking infected water or food (especially low heat-treated seafood) virus infiltrates the intestines, and after it hits the liver.

 To avoid troubles with this, it is necessary to follow basic rules of prevention:

 - Wash your hands with soap after visiting WC and before eating, after returning home from public places

 - Avoid buying street meals if you suspect food might be prepared in poor sanitary conditions

 - Drink bottled water while on the road.
 And check the seal of bottle twice before using it.
 If you unsure about the quality of tap water, insure yourself by boiling it for 5-10 minutes.
 This is enough to kill hepatitis A virus